 Importing your portfolio in Kuvera Platform

-If you already have mutual fund investments, first thing for you was to get all that imported in Kuvera Mutual Fund platform.
-How simple or difficult is it.
-Read on…
+If you already have mutual fund investments, first thing for you is to get all existing investments imported in Kuvera Mutual Fund app.
+Just two steps – 1) request the consolidated statement as per their instructions and 2) email them or upload it in app.
+Done!Want to know more?

-So you have to request the consolidated statement as per their instructions and email them or upload it to get portfolio imported.
-Its was quick and easy for me…less than an hour to complete overall process and I could see my dashboard with summary of all existing investments.
+Its was quick and easy.
+Less than an hour to complete overall process and I could see my dashboard with summary of all existing investments.
 Great.

-Now the real fun started.
+Now the real fun started on dashboard.
 I liked the summary.
-It was giving 4 basic things…
+It has 4 basic things…

 - Current gain (overall) and